Zarina Diyas: Junior career

 Diyas reached a career-high ranking of No. 17 as a junior.
-She began playing on the ITF Junior Circuit, in January 2007 at the age of 13.
-In July of the same year, she won a low-level Grade-4 title at the Safina Cup in singles event, defeating Petra Krejsová in the final.
+She began playing on the ITF Junior Circuit in January 2007 at the age of 13.
+In July of the same year, she won a low-level Grade-4 title at the Safina Cup in the singles event, defeating Petra Krejsová in the final.
 That tournament also was her doubles debut, where she lost in the second round alongside Yuliana Umanets.
-She then continued to have good performances, reaching one semifinal and one final by the end of the year.
+She then continued to have good performances, reaching one semi-final and one final by the end of the year.
 The next year, she started with a strong result, winning the Grade 1 tournament Czech International Junior Indoor Championships, at her first participation of the year.
 In March 2008, she won her first doubles title at Grade 2 level Luxembourg Indoor Junior Open, partnering with Ksenia Lykina.

 In June 2008, she made her debut at the French Open, recording her first match-win at a Grand Slam tournament over Irina-Camelia Begu, before she was defeated by Lykina in the second round.
 She also made her doubles major debut there, losing in the first round.
 Diyas then reached only the second round at Wimbledon.
 On her debut at the 2008 US Open and the 2009 Australian Open, she was eliminated in the first round.
 In June 2009, she played the French Open, her last junior tournament in both singles and doubles, where she reached the third round in singles, and lost in the first round in doubles.

 Professional career

 2007–09: First steps

 Diyas began playing on the ITF Women's Circuit in 2007 at the age of 14.
 Her first attempt to play in a main draw of a professional tournament was at a $100k event in Bratislava, where she lost in the first round of qualifying.
-In April 2008, she received a wildcard for playing in qualification at the Prague Open but failed to qualify after a first-round loss to Klaudia Jans-Ignacik.
+In April 2008, she received a wildcard for playing in qualification at the Prague Open but failed to qualify after a first-round loss to Klaudia Jans.
 She then made her main-draw debut at the $25k event in Astana where she also won her first title.

 At her first two appearances in 2009, she reached a quarterfinal before she won another ITF title at the $25k event in Stuttgart.
-She then made her WTA singles debut at the Prague Open as a wildcard player, where she also marked her first win and first quarterfinal.
+She then made her WTA Tour singles debut at Prague as a wildcard player, where she also marked her first win and first quarterfinal.
 She defeated qualifier Kristina Mladenovic and sixth seed Petra Kvitová but later was eliminated by third-seeded Iveta Benešová.
 The year of 2009 was important for Diyas, as it was the year when she made her first appearances at a major tournament in qualifying at the US Open.
-There she missed her chance to get to the main draw, losing to Chang Kai-chen in the first round of qualification.
+There she missed her chance to get to the main draw, losing to Chang Kai-chen in the first round of qualifying.